Error mitigation for variational quantum algorithms through mid-circuit measurements: Introduction

 The paradigm of Noisy Intermediate-Scale Quantum (NISQ) \cite{preskill2018quantum,bharti2021noisy, kottmann2021tequila} computation is currently of great interest as the current quantum devices are still small, fragile, and prone to noise.
 Bearing this in mind, NISQ algorithms are designed to use a limited amount of resources to reduce the effect of errors.
 One strategy is to encompass quantum devices to partially solve the task while utilizing classical computers for the remaining computation.
 Such hybrid classical-quantum algorithms employ the advantage of having shallow circuits, thus reducing the effect of noise.

-One can mention a broad class of Variational Quantum Algorithms (VQA), in which a cost function is evaluated in the quantum circuit whose parameters are optimized by a classical procedure.
+One can mention a broad class of Variational Quantum Algorithms (VQAs), in which a cost function is evaluated in the quantum circuit whose parameters are optimized by a classical procedure.
 Typically for such algorithms, the goal is to find a quantum state $\ket{\psi}$ so that the energy of a predefined Hamiltonian $\bra\psi H\ket \psi$ is minimized \cite{Cerezo2021}.
-Variational Quantum Eigensolver \cite{peruzzo2014variational} and Quantum Approximate Approximate Algorithm \cite{farhi2014quantum} are among the most prominent examples of VQAs.
+Variational Quantum Eigensolver (VQE) \cite{peruzzo2014variational} and Quantum Approximate Optimization Algorithms (QAOAs) \cite{farhi2014quantum} are among the most prominent examples of VQAs.
 The application areas cover an extensive range including chemistry \cite{arute2020hartree}, machine learning \cite{mitarai2018quantum}, circuit compilation \cite{khatri2019quantum}, and classical optimization \cite{moll2018quantum}.

-Although VQA algorithms are known to be resilient against coherent errors due to their variational nature \cite{o2016scalable,mcclean2016theory}, the quality of the results presumably reduces with the impact of decoherence.
-In the NISQ era, due to a large number of qubit requirement, t is unlikely to utilize quantum error correction methods with VQAs to overcome the effect of noise .
+Although VQA are known to be resilient against coherent errors due to their variational nature \cite{o2016scalable,mcclean2016theory}, the quality of the results is presumably reduced with the impact of decoherence.
+In the NISQ era, due to a large number of qubit requirement, it is unlikely to utilize quantum error correction methods with VQAs to overcome the effect of noise.
 Yet, there are various quantum error mitigation (QEM) techniques suitable for the NISQ era \cite{bharti2021noisy,endo2021hybrid}.
 QEM aims not to recover the ideal quantum state but the ideal measurement outcome through post-processing the measurement results.